 An alternate method to use would be to take the branch between the forefinger and thumb and very gently crush the branch.
 It must be crushed carefully or risk breaking the branch.

 Just squeeze lightly until the branch can be felt to give, then let go.
 If it gives easily then it has been crimped correctly.
 If the branch splits or breaks then it has NOT been done correctly.
 Practice makes perfect with this method of Super Cropping.

 Experienced growers will trim the top of their plant above the last branch formation during the third or fourth week of vegetative growth.
 The very top is removed by cutting approximately 1/8” above the node.
 The main stem now will grow in two or more directions, creating a V-shape at the top of the plant.

 This will result in two or more top buds instead of one.
-Unfortunately this topping method of pruning doesn't always lead to better results.
-Depending on the strain and the growing environment, the ‘topped' plant may produce two small top colas instead of two big ones.
+It is a gamble when you use this topping method.
+It does not guarenttee better results.
+In some cases the ‘topped' plant ends up producing two small buds instead of two or more bigger ones.

 Also, each strain has a maximum limit for bud production that cannot be improved upon because it is genetically predetermined.
 Some strains aren't so flexible and the two top buds will simply share the same size of bud that a single top would have produced on the same plant.
 This topping method is strain-dependent, so proceed carefully with this pruning method.